 HEAT STRIP - A heat strip is an electric heating element located in the air conditioning system with the warm air distributed by the air conditioner fan and ducting system.
 They are typically 1500 watt elements (about the same wattage as an electric hair dryer) and have limited function.
-Basically they "take the chill off."
+Basically they "take off the chill."